-- Designation of the food, and its specification, including the transformation event(s) used. - A copy of the studies which have been carried out and any other available material to demonstrate no adverse effects on human or animal health or the environment. - Methods for detection, sampling, and identification of the event. - Samples of the food. - Where appropriate, a proposal for post market monitoring. - A summary of the application in standardized form.
+- Designation of the food, and its specification, including the transformation event(s) used.

+- Where appropriate, a proposal for post market monitoring.

+A summary of the application in standardized form.

 A complete list of accompanying information is provided in Regulation (EC) no 1829/2003, Article 5 (3) for food use, and Article 17 (3) for feed use.